bitsoex/slate/source/index.html.md

 ## Registering URLs

-Users can register a callback url that will get hit with payloads correspding to certain events described below.
+Users can register a callback url that will get hit with payloads corresponding to certain events described below.

 > The JSON object returned by the API looks like this: